mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Murder and carnage -4 Investigate

-Check: This result means the Travellers’ travel documents and identities are checked, either by a police officer or guard, or electronically by querying the Travellers’ comms.
+Check: This result means the Travellers' travel documents and identities are checked, either by a police officer or guard, or electronically by querying the Travellers' comms.
 A successful Admin or Streetwise check can allay suspicion but if it is failed, the planetary authorities move on to Investigation.

-Investigate: This results in a detective or bureaucrat probing deeper into the Travellers’ backgrounds.
+Investigate: This results in a detective or bureaucrat probing deeper into the Travellers' backgrounds.
 If the Travellers have a ship, it will be searched.
 They may be followed or have their communications tapped.
 They may also be questioned closely.

 Apprehended: The police show up ready for a fight.
 Their response will generally be proportional to the threat posed by the Travellers; if the Travellers are just making trouble in a bar, then most police forces will use batons, stunners, tranq gas and other non-lethal weapons.
-On the other hand, if the Travellers are in battle dress and firing PGHPs at the palace of the planetary duke, then the police will show up with the best weapons and armor available at the planet’s Tech Level (or even a few levels higher), possibly with the army not far behind them.
+On the other hand, if the Travellers are in battle dress and firing PGHPs at the palace of the planetary duke, then the police will show up with the best weapons and armor available at the planet's Tech Level (or even a few levels higher), possibly with the army not far behind them.

 Travellers arrested for a crime will face punishment, determined by rolling 2D+DMs on the Sentencing table.

-For crimes involving smuggling banned goods, the DM is equal to the difference between the planet’s Law Level and the banned goods in question (for example, laser weapons are banned at Law Level 2, so a Traveller found with a laser weapon on a Law Level 6 world would have DM+4 on the Sentencing table).
+For crimes involving smuggling banned goods, the DM is equal to the difference between the planet's Law Level and the banned goods in question (for example, laser weapons are banned at Law Level 2, so a Traveller found with a laser weapon on a Law Level 6 world would have DM+4 on the Sentencing table).

 Other crimes have a set DM.